-AI/AN women represent 2.0% of the 56.7 million women of color living in the United States [209].
-Cancer, heart disease, and unintentional injury are the first, second, and third leading causes of death, respectively, among AI/AN women [188; 209].
-They have the second highest age-adjusted death rate (641.7 per 100,000) among women of color and the highest prevalence (16%) of diagnosed diabetes [137; 209].
-One-third of all AI/AN families are headed by women, and 44% of these households have incomes below the federal poverty level [209].
-Reliance on government commodity foods, which are high in fat and calories, and adoption of a sedentary lifestyle has led to an increase in obesity, with 68% of AI/AN women reported to be overweight or obese [209].
-A high occurrence of alcohol and substance use disorders, mental health disorders, suicide, and violence is well-documented among AI/AN populations.
-AI/AN women experience the highest rate (39%) of intimate partner violence in the United States compared to all other racial groups [209].
+An estimated 3.7 million people in the United States identify as AI/AN.
+Of this number, almost one-half (1.8 million) are women [208].
+Cancer, heart disease, and unintentional injury are the first, second, and third leading causes of death, respectively, among AI/AN women [187; 208].
+They have the second highest age-adjusted death rate (905.2 per 100,000) among women of color and the highest prevalence (16.2%) of diagnosed diabetes [135; 208].
+One-third of all AI/AN families are headed by women, and 44% of these households have incomes below the federal poverty level [208].
+Reliance on government commodity foods, which are high in fat and calories, and adoption of a sedentary lifestyle has led to an increase in obesity, with 68% of AI/AN women reported to be overweight or obese [208].
+A high occurrence of alcohol and substance use disorders, mental health disorders, suicide, and violence is welldocumented among AI/AN populations.
+AI/AN women experience the highest rate (39%) of intimate partner violence in the United States compared to all other racial groups [208].

-AI/AN populations speak more than 200 distinct languages, making access to uniform health care a challenge [209].
-Due to treaty obligations with the United States, AI/AN women may receive health care from the Indian Health Service (IHS), through clinics and hospitals available to all AI/AN who belong to one of the 574 federally recognized tribes and who live on or near the reservations in the IHS's 12 service areas [209; 221].
+AI/AN populations speak more than 200 distinct languages, making access to uniform health care a challenge [208].
+Due to treaty obligations with the United States, AI/AN women may receive health care from the Indian Health Service (IHS), through clinics and hospitals available to all AI/AN who belong to one of the 574 federally recognized tribes and who live on or near the reservations in the IHS's 12 service areas [208; 221].
 These service areas contain the equivalent of county or city health departments.
 Some of these are operated by the IHS (mostly in rural areas) and some by AI/AN tribal governments, which provide care for AI/AN who live in urban areas and who, because of where they live, have lost eligibility for IHS care near their reservation.
-Services in both rural and urban areas often are limited, and long distances between facilities make it difficult for AI/AN women to access prenatal care [209; 221].
-Further, while the treaty obligations require the federal government to provide AI/AN with a reasonable level of health care, this level of care is based on the amount of federal funding the IHS receives, which has steadily decreased since 1993 [209].
+Services in both rural and urban areas often are limited, and long distances between facilities make it difficult for AI/AN women to access prenatal care [208; 221].
+Further, while the treaty obligations require the federal government to provide AI/AN with a reasonable level of health care, this level of care is based on the amount of federal funding the IHS receives, which has steadily decreased since 1993 [208].

 Poverty and alcohol/substance use disorder additionally interfere with the ability of AI/AN women to seek preventive health care.
-Perceptions toward and attitudes about disease (e.g., cancer as a punishment), low literacy and reading comprehension, lack of culturally sensitive educational materials, and mistrust of healthcare providers all hinder AI/ AN women's willingness and ability to seek effective preventive care [209].
+Perceptions toward and attitudes about disease (e.g., cancer as a punishment), low literacy and reading comprehension, lack of culturally sensitive educational materials, and mistrust of healthcare providers all hinder AI/ AN women's willingness and ability to seek effective preventive care [208].
 AI/AN women require educational and preventive programs tailored to their needs and cultural beliefs.
-Incorporating traditional medicine (e.g., talking circles, sweat lodges, medicine wheels) into the provision of healthcare services is viewed as a more holistic approach to treatment than the Western treatment models that focus only on the disease [209].
+Incorporating traditional medicine (e.g., talking circles, sweat lodges, medicine wheels) into the provision of healthcare services is viewed as a more holistic approach to treatment than the Western treatment models that focus only on the disease [208].